Short Fiction by Cassandra Passarelli

 ‘Yuwa has a sore throat.
 Apologies!’ my Nigerian ex.

 A documentary I worked on two years ago marked the centenary of the last pandemic.
-Blamed on rural Chinese shunted in containers to labour on the Western Front, it was the Yanks who brought it to Europe.
+Blamed on rural Chinese shunted in containers to labour on the Western Front, it was Yanks that brought it to Europe.
 Kindled amongst malnourished soldiers, it smouldered across trade and shipping lines, igniting three infernos that year.
 Spain, the only country with an uncensored press and free to report on it, gave the flu its name.
-A third of the world was infected.
-More than three percent of the population reduced to dust.
+A fifth of the world was infected.
+Ten percent of the population reduced to ash.

 Suddenly there’s not much to do.
-I’ve got fine cheeses, crackers, a spinach pie, a few bottles of wine and some weed, to start us off.
+I’ve got good cheese, crackers, a spinach pie, a few bottles of wine and some weed, to start us off.
 I revise my playlist and put clean towels in the bathroom.
 By one o’ clock I’m done.
 I go out.
 The streets are deserted.
-On the almost empty bus, a few passengers are wearing masks, one or two have a scarf wrapped around their faces.
-The odd person sitting in a café stares into the middle distance.
-I get off at Old Street and walk towards Bank.
+On the almost empty bus, a few passengers are wearing a mask, one or two have a scarf wrapped around their faces.
+The odd people sitting in cafés stare into middle distance.
+I get down at Old Street and walk towards Bank.
 There’s no queue for the Sky Garden and I’m ushered up to the thirty-fourth floor before I ask myself why.
-I order a G&T at the bar and step through glass doors out onto the balcony.
-The distant city numbly curls around the Thames: Tower Bridge, the Gherkin, the Shard, the Eye, the Houses of Parliament.
+I order a G&T at the bar and step through glass doors onto the balcony.
+The distant city, numbly curls around the Thames; Tower Bridge, the Gherkin, the Shard, the Eye, the Houses of Parliament.
 Pruned of people, London’s iconic architecture subdued, abridged to a skeleton, little vigour in the buildings or along its arteries.

 How far can Britain go?
 Will we, like Korea, ban international flights?
 Could we, like Iran, prevent concerts or, like the Japanese, close schools?
 Might we copy Italy, anchoring people to their districts with police check points?
 Forbid our locals to watch the world go by from a café pavement as in France?
 Or go as far as China and haul away those with temperatures to enforced isolation?
 Coming of age against the backdrop of AIDS changed how we thought about intimacy.
 Will I grow old in a world where we keep one and other at arm’s length?

-Spanish Influenza was ages go.
+Spanish Influenza was yonks ago.
 We understand contagion better.
-But progress has its price; the hysteria is a lot worse.
+But progress has its price; the hysteria is way worse.
 The less accustomed to mortality we are, the more fearful we grow.
 For most of the world infirmity, scarcity and poverty is normal.
-So far, less than a hundred people have died.
-It is viral information, not the virus, we are suffering from; a loss of reason, almost a neurosis.
-SARS-CoV-2 has caught our government’s imagination and run riot on social media.
+So far, less than a hundred people have died and it is viral information, not the virus, we are suffering from, a form of panic, an alarmist loss of reason, almost a neurosis.
+SARS-CoV-2 has caught our governments’ imaginations and run riot on social media.

-I make my way along Cannon Street, prickling apprehension augmented by some stray tourists, trailing home, dragging noisy wheelie-bags.
-Tottenham Court Road is hushed, the homeless, druggies and bedlamites outnumber shoppers, trailing blankets, trolleys or cardboard boxes.
+I make my way along Cannon street, prickling apprehension augmented by some stray tourists, trailing home, dragging noisy wheelie-bags.
+Tottenham Court Road is hushed but towards Covent Garden the homeless, druggies and mad people outnumber shoppers, trailing blankets, trolleys or cardboard boxes.
 Soho is livelier but feels out of kilter; pedestrians are too boisterous or too subdued.
-A clutch of tipsy Essex girls fill Old Compton Street with hysterical laughter, ventriloquizing the general mood.
-In Covent Garden, I stop in Neil’s Yard to stock up on moisturiser.
+A clutch of tipsy Essex girls fill Old Compton Street with hysterical laughter that ventriloquizes the general mood.
+I make my way to Covent Garden, stopping in Neil’s Yard to stock up on moisturiser.
 My favourite shoe shop has a sign on the door, ‘We put our customers first and have decided to shut our shop till further notice.’
 The place I stop for a latte has a sign at the till: ‘At this time we are only accepting cards, not cash.’

-On the empty Northern Line home, it occurs to me I haven’t seen a single elder or infant.
+On the empty Northern Line home it occurs to me I haven’t seen a single elder or infant.
 Indoors, I clamber into a hot bath and weep into the steam.
 For myself, of course.
 For my corner of northwest London.
 And the world as I’ve known it.
 For the staggering scale of what is poised to be unleashed.
 I climb out of the bath and rub steam from the mirror to find my mother staring back at me.
-The sweats are coming more often these days and I think of Clarissa Dalloway, so young, yet ‘unspeakably aged’, she gives me pause.
+The sweats are coming more often these days.
+Clarissa, so young, yet ‘at the same time unspeakably aged’ gives me pause for thought.
+Today, maturing is eclipsed by existential unease.

 I put on the dress I was going to wear.
 Given I’m staying home, it looks ridiculous.
-A gift from Laurie, I’ve hardly thought of him all week.
-It was a pleasure to be forced out of my comfort zone, be in a couple and fall into bed with someone, all of that.
-More a steady Richard than an enigmatic Peter, we followed a script of the divorced man and the middle-aged woman; when he broke it off the sense of relief was palpable.
-I felt empowered.
+A gift from Laurie.
+I’ve hardly thought of him all week.
+It was a pleasure to be forced out of my comfort zone, look like a couple and fall into bed with someone, all of that.
+More a steady Richard than an enigmatic Peter, we followed a script, of the divorced man and the middle-aged woman.
+He broke it off but the sense of relief was palpable.
+I felt empowered, resilient.
 Eat your heart out Mrs D, women have changed.
-The Yves St Laurent number, come to think of it, isn’t right; 501s and an AllSaints shirt are more me.
+The Yves St Laurent number, come to think of it, isn’t right.
+Jeans and my favourite blouse are more me.

 Aileen bounds up the stairs full of laughter, hitting hips.